 Analgesic Effect: The mechanism of analgesic action of paracetamol has not been fully determined.
-Paracetamol may act predominantly by inhibiting prostaglandin synthesis in the central nervous system (CNS) and to a lesser extent, through a peripheral action by blocking pain-impulse generation.
-The peripheral action may also be due to inhibition of prostaglandin synthesis or inhibition of the synthesis or actions of other substances that sensitise pain receptors to mechanical or chemical stimulation.
+Paracetamol may act predominantly by inhibiting prostaglandin synthesis in the central nervous system (CNS).

-Mefenamic acid belongs to the NSAID category which exhibit anti-inflammatory, analgesic, and antipyretic activities.
 The mechanism of action of mefenamic acid is related to prostaglandin inhibition.
 Prostaglandins are implicated in a number of disease processes including inflammation, modulation of the pain response, dysmenorrhea, menorrhagia, and pyrexia.
 Like all other NSAIDs, mefenamic acid inhibits the enzyme cyclooxygenase (COX) which is responsible for formation of prostaglandins.
 This results in a reduction in the rate of prostaglandin synthesis and reduced prostaglandin levels.
 Additionally, mefenamic acid also blocks the prostaglandin receptors to prevent the effects of preformed prostaglandins i.e., it inhibits binding of PGE2 to its receptors.
 Mefenamic acid therefore inhibits both, the synthesis and response to prostaglandins.
-Mefenamic acid has analgesic and antipyretic properties acting by both central and peripheral mechanisms.
+Mefenamic acid acts centrally as well as peripherally.
 This dual site, double blockade mode of action of mefenamic acid is important in its clinical efficacy.